filipbech/filipbech.github.io/_posts/2016-08-17-First_impressions_of_the_new_PaymentRequest_API.md

 ---
 layout: post
-title: First impressions of the new PaymentRequest API
+title: First impressions of the new Payment Request API
 permalink: /2016/08/payment-request-first-impressions
 ---

-With Chrome 53 thius pretty cool new feature is available for the masses.
+With Chrome 53 this pretty cool new feature is available for the masses.
 It's called Payment Request API and its going through [standardization](https://www.w3.org/TR/payment-request/).

 ![_config.yml]({{ site.baseurl }}/images/posts/payment-request.jpg)